-A spokesperson for the campaign said Harris ordered her office to drop the challenge as soon as “she became aware” of the case.
+A spokesperson for her since-abandoned presidential campaign said Harris ordered her office to drop the challenge as soon as “she became aware” of the case.

 Critics point to other examples.
 There was her office’s decision to defend a molestation conviction that local prosecutors had secured with a false confession.

 Asked about that case, the spokesperson said that it was “long-standing practice” for prosecutors within the Californian Department of Justice to file legal motions without the express approval of the Attorney General, implying that, again, Harris was not aware that her office was making the argument.
 But in this case, the spokesperson added, state prosecutors believed “the original case…was valid and that the victim in the case deserved justice.”